defold/doc/docs/en/manuals/mesh.md

 You can manipulate meshes at runtime using Defold buffers.

+## Material constants

+{% include shared/material-constants.md component='mesh' variable='tint' %}

+`tint`
+: The color tint of the mesh (`vector4`).
+The vector4 is used to represent the tint with x, y, z, and w corresponding to the red, green, blue and alpha tint.

 ## Vertex local vs world space
 If the Vertex Space setting of the mesh material is set to Local Space the data will be provided as-is to you in your shader, and you will have to transform vertices/normals as usual on the GPU.